anthonycoffey/netfactor-callerId/README.md

    ## Enabled Dimensions

-   A new variable has been added to ***BOTH*** functions in the `wp-netfactor-callerId.php`, it's an array containing the string `companyName`.
+   A new variable has been added.
+It's an array containing the string `companyName`.
 This is used to enable/disable a field, so that it is not used.

    Currently, companyName is the default value.
 However, by adding additional fields to the array we can "enable" more fields, for now only `companyName` is active